Causal Analysis Provides a Toolbelt, Not a Silver Bullet

 Erich is a speaker for ODSC East 2020 this April 13-17!
-Be sure to check out his talk, “Methods for Using Observational Data to Answer Causal Questions,” there!
+Be sure to check out his talk, “Methods for Using Observational Data to Answer Causal Questions,” at this upcoming event!

 Is drinking red wine associated with decreased risk of heart disease?
 Does drinking red wine prevent heart disease?
 Should I advise patients to drink some red wine with dinner every night, in order to lower their risk of heart disease?